(For 2016–2017 academic year) Professors

 Advanced Theater Courses 349 Global Theater C. DuComb

 An exploration of Asian, African, intercultural, and postcolonial performance traditions, spanning theater, dance, ritual, and everyday life.
 Course materials include both classic and contemporary play texts along with selected readings in history, anthropology, and performance studies.
-This course is crosslisted as ENGL 349.
-350 Practicum Staff
+This course is crosslisted as ENGL 349

 Concerted, directed work in a specific theatrical skill.
 Variable credit.
-351 Boiling Over: Theater and the American Melting Pot C. DuComb
+351 American Theater: The Melting Pot C. DuComb

 A course designed to cultivate the actor’s creativity, spontaneity, and collaborative skills through play, games, and improvisation.
 354 Basic Directing A. Giurgea, S. Giurgea

 An introduction to the art of theater directing.
 Class projects are developed into workshops and site-specific productions.
-Students learn about what makes a director a “central intelligence” in theater practice Priority given to theater majors and minors.
+Students learn about what makes a director a “central intelligence” in theater practice.
+Priority given to theater majors and minors.
 355 Advanced Acting A. Giurgea, S. Giurgea, A. Sweeney

 A technique and scene study class designed to be an exploration of plays with heightened language and/or style, e.g., Shakespeare, Molière, other verse drama.
 Prerequisite: THEA 254